 While paying down your credit cards, you may want to use cash or debit cards as an alternative.

-“Many lenders offer balance-transfer deals with introductory rates as low as zero percent APR.
+“Many lenders offer balance-transfer deals with introductory rates as low as 0% APR.
 That means you won’t be charged interest on your balance for the term of the introductory period, giving you a chance to pay down your balance interest-free,” O’Connell says.

 It’s key to look at any associated fees that may accompany the balance-transfer offer and come up with a plan to pay off debt, not just make minimum payments, O’Connell adds.

-Carrying a high balance on your card could negatively affect your credit score and lead to you paying more in interest.
+Carrying a high balance on your card could negatively affect your credit scores and lead to you paying more in interest.

-Using the strategies mentioned above you can work to tackle your high credit card balance and work towards debt freedom.
+Using the strategies mentioned above you can work to tackle your high credit card balance and work toward debt freedom.